youssefhusain/project-Data-Exploration-Freelancer-Analysis/Report/youssef_take_away.md

 ---
 ## 7. Request Reviews and Feedback
-Positive reviews enhance your credibility.
-According to a [BrightLocal study](https://www.brightlocal.com/research/local-consumer-review-survey/), **91% of consumers** trust online reviews as much as personal recommendations.
+Positive reviews enhance your credibility.**91% of consumers** trust online reviews as much as personal recommendations.

 - Politely ask for reviews after completing a successful project.
 - Use feedback to improve your services and increase hiring chances.